 (b) the provisions of the Agreement incorporated by reference into the Barrow Island lease by the Agreement.

-(3) The Barrow Island lease as varied and affected by the Agreement shall remain, and shall retain the character and incidents of, a petroleum lease under the provisions of the Petroleum Act 1936 2 as they are deemed to subsist and enure, with modifications, under sections 134 and 134A of the Petroleum Act 1967.
+(3) The Barrow Island lease as varied and affected by the Agreement shall remain, and shall retain the character and incidents of, a petroleum lease under the provisions of the Petroleum Act 1936 2 as they are deemed to subsist and enure, with modifications, under sections 134 and 134A of the Petroleum and Geothermal Energy Resources Act 1967.

+[Section 5 amended by No. 35 of 2007 s.
+91(3)]

 [Part III omitted under the Reprints Act 1984 s.
 7(4)(e).]

 Schedule